EffectOrientedProgramming/book/Chapters/05_Testing.md

   val plastic = ZLayer.succeed(Plastic())
 ```

-We can define `Tool`s in a similar way.
+We define `Tool`s in a similar way.
 Each type of `Tool` has an `intensity` which relates it to `Material.brittleness`.

 ```scala 3 mdoc:silent testzio